 This is all just bad behavior for so many reasons.
 What makes the Terminal beautiful it that works with ASCII codes that are both Integer values, Character values, and key codes.
+If you were to Click Now, you’d have a first hand information from graphic designers and coders on how these terminals can be made eye-appealing.
 These ASCII code describe the data and the rendering of the data on the screen.
 If Apple, anybody’s, Terminal app diverts a key code so that that read() can’t read it–well it’s a web browser that doesn’t conform to HTML standards.

 You might be thinking: “Who cares about a terminal app in this age of 5G, Mixed Reality, Machine Learning, Cloud-based, Retina Displays?”

 Under all our modern fancy toys are command line apps access through terminals.
 Your web server, your compliers, and your operating systems, are all administered through command lines.

 For decades enterprise companies, including Microsoft, have tried to make the command line and ASCII terminals obsolete.
 They created GUI control panels and web-based admin dashboards.
 But you know what?
 They are all failures of various magnitudes–slow, incomplete, and harder to use than typing commands into an interactive ASCII terminal.
 Especially during a crisis, when the servers are down, and software is crashing, and the OS is hung.